 We get a lot of questions about the services we provide and what they’re for.
 The following is a list of many of our services, along with a brief description of each.
 Still have questions?
 We’d be happy to help.
 Just contact us!

 The best way to ensure your pet is happy and healthy is by routinely receiving wellness exams.
-During the examination the veterinarian will look for problems that could affect your pet’s life before they are noticed at home.
+During the examination, a veterinarian will look for problems that could affect your pet’s life before they are noticed at home.
 They may also recommend blood testing to screen for the most common diseases.
 It is important to bring a stool sample to your pet’s appointment to screen for parasites, which can often go undetected and may be a hazard to you and your family.

 Since no two pets are the same, we will customize a vaccination protocol to your pet’s needs and lifestyle.
 Since Lyme disease is especially prevalent in this part of the country, we recommend Lyme vaccination for most of our canine patients.

 Does Good Hope Animal Hospital perform general, orthopedic, and elective surgeries?

 We are ready to handle all types of routine and emergency surgeries in our well-equipped surgical suite.
 Elective procedures, including canine and feline spays and neuters, laser declaws, mass removals, and some knee surgeries, are performed Monday through Thursday.
 To ensure your pet’s safety, all surgical patients are monitored with EKG, blood pressure, and pulse oximetry during the procedure.